 People are watching your ad and clicking to learn more or to take advantage of any offer that the ad mentions.

 A high CTR also lets you know that your ad targeting is effective.

-If your ad is being shown to the right people, then there’s a good chance that those people will connect with your ad and click on it.
+If your ad is being shown to your target audience, then there’s a good chance that those people will connect with your ad and click on it.

 On the other hand, if you find that your ad CTR is low, then it’s probably a matter of improving your ad targeting.

-You may need to make some adjustments to the method that you’re using and the way that you’re utilizing that method.
+You may need to make some adjustments to the method that you’re using and the way that you’re utilizing it.

 So, if you’re using keyword targeting, consider changing your keywords, for example.